 Screamed the children of the relic 110-year old building in south Mumbai.

 My ears suddenly shot up like the ears of the rabbit who hears the sound of a predator.
 Immediately, I ran to the 110-year old window of the 110-year old building to see who this dude is.
 And I saw this man, dressed like a court jester, singing and dancing some devotional songs.
-I understand Marathi and I could understand that he is not a beggar but someone who is much awaited for and a classic character from the Indian, rather a Maharashtrian culture.
+I understand Marathi and I could understand that he isn’t a beggar but someone who’s much awaited for and a classic character from the Indian, rather a Maharashtrian culture.

 गोविंद राम हो, गोपाल राम जी-जी |

 केशव राम हो, माधव राम जी-जी |